Skip to content

 Browser Extension

-Zenhub's browser extension transforms GitHub into a complete project management platform by adding powerful features directly within GitHub's interface.
+Zenhub's browser extension adds project management features directly within GitHub's interface.
 Instead of switching between separate tools, you can manage issues, track progress, and collaborate with your team without ever leaving GitHub.

 Installing the Zenhub browser extension

-The extension requires GitHub authentication to access your repositories and issues.
 When you first visit a GitHub repository after installation, Zenhub will prompt you to sign in with your GitHub credentials.
-This authentication enables Zenhub to read issue titles, pull request information, and repository data needed for project management features.

 NOTE: Zenhub requires read and write access to your GitHub data to enable all features, but never reads or modifies your actual code.
-All data access is limited to issues, pull requests, and repository metadata needed for project management.
+All data access is limited to issues, pull requests, and repository metadata.

 Accessing Zenhub within GitHub

-Click the "Zenhub" tab in any repository to access your Work Tracker (the main project management dashboard).
-You can also use the keyboard shortcut "z + b" to quickly open the Work Tracker from anywhere within a repository.
-The Work Tracker displays your issues organized into customizable pipeline columns that represent different stages of work.
+Click the Zenhub tab in any repository to access your Work Tracker.
+You can also use the keyboard shortcut z + b to open the Work Tracker from anywhere within a repository.

 Extension vs web app

 Both interfaces provide identical functionality with real-time synchronization.
-Changes made in the extension appear immediately in the web app and vice versa, so you can switch between interfaces based on your current workflow needs without losing context or creating duplicate work.
+Changes made in the extension appear immediately in the web app and vice versa.

 Permissions and organizational access

 Zenhub extension access mirrors your GitHub permissions.
-If you can view a repository in GitHub, you can see its issues in Zenhub's Work Tracker.
-If you have write access to a repository, you can modify issue assignments, story points, and pipeline positions through the extension interface.
+If you can view a repository in GitHub, you can see its issues in Zenhub.
+If you have write access, you can modify issue assignments, story points, and pipeline positions.

 Troubleshooting common extension issues

-If Zenhub features aren't appearing in GitHub, first check that you're using Chrome or Firefox official builds (not developer versions or unofficial variants).
-Force an update of the extension through your browser's extension management page to ensure you have the latest version.
-Disable other browser extensions temporarily to identify potential conflicts.
-Ad blockers and privacy extensions commonly interfere with Zenhub's functionality.
+If Zenhub features aren't appearing in GitHub, check that you're using Chrome or Firefox official builds (not developer versions).
+Force an update through your browser's extension management page and temporarily disable other extensions to identify conflicts — ad blockers and privacy extensions commonly interfere with Zenhub.

 FAQ